myIterAtoR.max <- 5

 return(result)

-1.5 Bonus task: using air
+}1.5 Bonus task: using air.

-to reformat the code given in tasks 1.2 and 1.3 and compare with the example solutions.
+The example solutions for tasks 1.2 and 1.3 were written before the R package air was released.
+The package provides a set of functions that can help you with formatting code.
+Try to use air to reformat the code given in tasks 1.2 and 1.3 and compare with the example solutions.
 Are they similar?
-What did air
+What did air not do?

-1.6 Bonus task: Using options
+1.6 Bonus task: Using options.

 Check what options are stored in the hidden variable called Options.